 After the retirement of Pastor Hightower and through prayer, patience and faith, Minister Rickey Jones, Sr. was called by God for pastoral consideration.
 Members joyfully responded by selecting him on March 24, 2012.
 Minster Jones began as the under-shepherd on April 1, 2012, and was installed as the second Pastor on July 1, 2012.
 Pastor Jones leads God’s flock by Romans 8:28, “And we know all things work together for good to them that love God, to them who are called according to His purpose.”
-The last two (2) years have been spent regathering, rebuilding, restructuring and regenerating the church.
-Under new leadership a mission was established:
+The first (2) years were spent gathering, rebuilding, restructuring and regenerating the church.
+Under new leadership, a mission was established:

 The following auxiliaries and ministries actively serve members and the community: Added Members Discipleship, Christian Education, Courtesy Guild, Deacon Board, Deaconess Ministry, Golden Ages Ministry, Health Care Ministry, Missionary Society, Mothers Board, Music & Worship Arts Ministry, Pastor’s Aide Ministry, Sunday School Ministry, Technology and Audio Visual Ministries, Transportation Ministry, Usher Board Ministry, Vacation Bible School, Wedding Ministry, Women’s Ministry, Youth & Young Adult Ministry (YYAM) and the newly established Men’s Ministry (September 2014).
 Through the Women’s Ministry, GEMBC adopted the Cascade House (a transitional house for displaced families).
-GEMBC has established an Annual Christmas Toy Drive for members and the community.
-Our Youth and Young Adults orchestrated a very dynamic Youth Revival in July 2014. they are already making plans for July 2015.
+GEMBC has established an Annual Christmas Toy Drive for members and the community and actively participates in Breast Cancer and Domestic Violence Awareness activities each October.